 When and how does card fraud occur?

 When your card number is used to make a purchase, the information is transmitted through a payment network.
 A hacker may have gained access to your card information through one of these entities in the payment network.
-While fraud resulting from a data compromise is rare, it’s important to understand that you are protected with Visa’s® Zero Liability policy and that InterBank continually monitors your account to prevent fraud from occurring.
+While fraud resulting from a data compromise is rare, it’s important to understand that you are protected with MasterCard’s® Zero Liability policy and that InterBank continually monitors your account to prevent fraud from occurring.

 What are the different ways that a card can be compromised?

 Although there are many ways that a card can be compromised, here are the most common ways:

 - Merchant or Processor Breach.
 This type of breach occurs when a hacker is able to infiltrate the payment system of either a merchant or a card processor.
 They transmit the information back to themselves and then transfer it onto another card for counterfeit use.

 - Phishing.
 With this type of fraud, you are solicited for your personal and/or account information directly by criminals.
 You can receive e-mails, pop-up windows while surfing the internet or even phone calls trying to persuade you give out your information.
 Also, Trojan viruses are installed on your computer without your knowledge, which allow the criminals to gather information directly from your computer or monitor your keystrokes.

 - Skimming.
 This happens when the magnetic stripe information is captured, using a small skimming device.
 The card is either swiped through the device or the device is hidden behind a legitimate card reader (like at a gas pump or an ATM) and the information is captured and stored for later use.
 The information can then be transferred onto another card for counterfeit use.

 How does InterBank respond to a Merchant or Processor Breach?